-Bridge observations include interior and exterior bridge beam end spalling with exposed reinforcement, as illustrated in Figure 34.
+Bridge observations include interior and exterior bridge beam end spalling with exposed reinforcement, as illustrated in Figure 46.
 There are hairline vertical and diagonal cracks with efflorescence on some of the bent caps.
 Also noted is moderate to heavy scaling on the concrete encasements on the columns.
-There is a structure repair project planned in 2018 but had not started as of the inspection.
+There is a bridge column collar repair assessment planned for 2020.